joccing/ICT303-assignment1/README.md

-# deeplearning-assignment1
+# ICT303 Assignment1
 Hi Students of ICT303!

-This code allows you to download the training and test data for assignment1 into a folder on your google colab.
+This code allows you to download the training and test data for **Assignment 1** into a folder on your google colab.

 Simply create a cell at the beginning of your colab notebook, and copy and paste this code there: